cloudnative-pg/cloudnative-pg/docs/src/container_images.md

     in a **Primary with multiple/optional Hot Standby Servers Architecture** only.

-EnterpriseDB provides and supports public container images for Cloud Native PostgreSQL and publishes them on [Quay.io](https://quay.io/repository/enterprisedb/postgresql).
+EDB provides and supports public container images for Cloud Native PostgreSQL and publishes them on [Quay.io](https://quay.io/repository/enterprisedb/postgresql).